 Key deliverables Due date

 CRA programme Q1 2016

 CRA programme: Fees database go-live Q3 2016

 Upgraded data analysis tool go-live Q2 2016

 Access to Trade Repositories project go-live Q3 2016

-Activity budget dget FTE
+Activity budget €11,045,734 Activity staff 26 FTE

-2.3.5 EMIR convergence reports and Central Counterparty colleges
+2.3.5 EMIR Convergence reports and Central Counterparty colleges

-Monitor the implementation of EMIR via delivering an Objective for 2016 annual report, two peer reviews and a stress test on CCPs.
+Objective for 2016 Monitor the implementation of EMIR via delivering an annual report, two peer reviews and a stress test on CCPs.

 ESMA has the direct responsibility to participate in all colleges of EU CCPs.
-As a member of the colleges of CCPs established in the EU, ESMA fulfils a co-ordination role between competent authorities and across colleges in order to facilitate the consistent and correct application of

-EMIR, with a view to building a common supervisory culture and consistent supervisory practices, ensuring uniform procedures and consistent approaches, and strengthening consistency in supervisory outcomes.
+As a member of the colleges of CCPs established in the EU, ESMA fulfils a co-ordination role between competent authorities and across colleges in order to facilitate the consistent and correct application of EMIR, with a view to building a common supervisory culture and consistent supervisory practices, ensuring uniform procedures and consistent approaches, and strengthening consistency in supervisory outcomes.
 ESMA also takes an active role in the review and validation of the CCP risk models.